tlevine/dada.pink/data/index.md

 The highest class is the data scientist, so people usually want to become closer to that.
 For example, if you are a software engineer and you want to advance, your next step is to become a (big) data engineer.

+### Advancing in quantitative ability
-Depending on where you're starting from in terms of quantitative skills, you may need to do some of the following.
+Depending on where
+you're starting from in terms of quantitative skills, you may need to do some of the following.